-By Julia Freeland Fisher, The Christensen Institute Back to school means back to building relationships.
-Across high school campuses this fall, the first weeks of class will be marked by new rosters, ice breakers, hopes and dreams conferences, and the like as teachers set out to get to know their students and to help students […]
+By Julia Freeland Fisher, Reprinted from The Christensen Institute Back to school means back to building relationships.
+Across high school campuses this fall, the first weeks of class will be marked by new rosters, ice breakers, hopes and dreams conferences, and the like as teachers set out to get to know their students and to […]

-By Julia Freeland Fisher, Harvard Advanced Leadership Initiative, Social Impact Review The pandemic cast education technology (edtech) into a starring — and some might argue above-its-paygrade — role in education.
+By Julia Freeland Fisher, Reprinted from the Harvard Advanced Leadership Initiative, Social Impact Review The pandemic cast education technology (edtech) into a starring — and some might argue above-its-paygrade — role in education.
 For many students and overwhelmed parents, virtual learning became synonymous with isolation.
-Algorithms and Zoom rooms were meager surrogates for authentic connection.
-Students’ relationships with […]
+Algorithms and Zoom rooms were meager surrogates for authentic connection. […]

-By the National Recreation and Park Association The Youth Mentoring Framework has been developed to help local park and recreation agencies craft their own unique, individualized mentoring programs.
-It is designed to help your agency leverage local park and recreation assets that build protective factors around at-risk youth, while also forming strong social connections and […]
+Reprinted from the National Recreation and Park Association The Youth Mentoring Framework has been developed to help local park and recreation agencies craft their own unique, individualized mentoring programs.
+It is designed to help your agency leverage local park and recreation assets that build protective factors around at-risk youth, while also forming strong social connections […]

-By Diana Opong and Janet W. Lee, NPR Do you know your neighbors?
+By Diana Opong and Janet W. Lee, Reprinted from NPR Do you know your neighbors?
 Like really know them?
 Their first names, the types of cars they drive, what holidays they celebrate?
 If you ever get locked out of your house, could you go to your neighbor’s to grab a spare key?
-According to a 2018 Pew […]
+According to a […]

 By Lesley Henton, Futurity People whose only knowledge of Muslims comes from the media are very likely to have negative emotions and stereotypical beliefs about them, new research shows.
 In the Journal of Communication, Srividya Ramasubramanian, associate dean of liberal arts and professor of communication at Texas A&M University, used multiple studies, surveying non-Muslims on […]